ivam3/markdown-viewer/README.md

 # markdown-viewer
 Markdown-viewer is a lightweight application developed using the Python programming language and the flet module.
+It's a simple viewer for Markdown text files (.md).
+The project was developed directly on an Android operating system using the Termux terminal emulator configured with the i-Haklab lab.
+Its creation was intended for use and implementation within Termux due to the lack of a viewer of this type.